15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Faster, smoother check-in experience through mobile-first access

-• Enhanced security with Omnitec’s electronic lock technology
+• Improved security with Omnitec's electronic lock technology

-• A unified guest journey within Hoteza’s mobile app and check-in solution
+• A unified guest experience within Hoteza's mobile app and check-in solution

-3. Lark Hospitality Streamlines Operations and Scales Faster with Mews
+3. Lark Hospitality speeds up operations and scales faster with Mews

 Lark Hospitality, a full-service hotel management company with a growing portfolio of independent lifestyle properties across the US, needed a modern PMS that could support rapid expansion without adding operational complexity.

-Managing dozens of unique boutique hotels meant onboarding had to be fast, payments seamless, and integrations flexible without slowing teams down or compromising the guest experience.
+Managing dozens of unique boutique hotels meant onboarding had to be fast, payments reliable, and integrations flexible -- without slowing teams down or compromising the guest experience.

-After implementing Mews’ cloud-native platform, Lark was able to modernize operations across its portfolio while empowering staff to focus on what matters most, delivering memorable guest experiences.
+After deploying Mews' cloud-native platform, Lark was able to modernize operations across its portfolio while giving staff the ability to focus on what matters most: delivering memorable guest experiences.

 • 44 hotels onboarded in just four months, enabling rapid portfolio-wide rollout